RetroReversing/retroReversing/pages/n64/OfficialN64Devkit.md

 <section class="postSection">
     <img src="/public/N64/PARTNER7IF7I!.jpg" class="wow slideInLeft postImage" />
-￼
 <div markdown="1">
 The ISA card was a small add-on card that could be slotted a the standard PC's ISA bus slot and contained just enough hardware to allow communication over the port.

 The ISA card comes as part of the Partner-N64PC pack but you could also buy a PCI version separately for $350 [^13].

-Notice that there are DIP switches at the top of the board that need to be confined before installing to make that the I/O addresses for communication match the PC.
+Notice that there are DIP switches at the top of the board that need to be configured before installing to make sure that the I/O addresses for communication match the PC.
 </div>
 </section>